 - Infrastructure: Workers' houses, deserted streets.

-- State of Disrepair: Partially in ruins, some houses still standing.
+- State of disrepair: Partially in ruins, some houses still standing.

 - Access: Access is relatively free, but discretion is required.